witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 }
 ```

     {% hint style="danger" %}
     As Solidity does not support `float` types, all prices are provided as `int256` values, with a fixed number of decimals digits.

     For instance, if the BTC/USD price is $41,847.762289, the Price Router contract will give `41847762289` for the currency pair identified as `"Price-BTC/USD-6"`.
     {% endhint %}

 #### **Forcing an update on a Witnet-maintained price feed**
-First, get from the WitnetPriceRouter contract the WitnetPriceFeed address that is currently serving price updates on any given currency pair.
+First, get from the **`WitnetPriceRouter`** contract the **`IWitnetPriceFeed`** address that is currently serving price updates on any given currency pair.
 Then, just call on the `requestUpdate() payable` method.

 ```solidity
 // SPDX-License-Identifier: MIT